The 10 Types of Yogurt You Need to Know About

 Eat This!: Redwood Hill Farm Apricot Mango Goat Milk Yogurt (pictured above is the plain version)

 This goat yogurt is made with all natural ingredients and no refined sugars but has a sweet and tangy taste.
 There's also fruit at the bottom, so you can get an extra bite.

 Sheep's milk yogurt is the go-to if you're looking for a similar taste and texture to cow's milk yogurt but don't usually react well to it.
 This is an excellent source of B vitamins, calcium, and riboflavin.
 This yogurt is ideal for cooking because it doesn't break down like other yogurts at high temperatures.
 The fat content of sheep milk is higher than cow milk, though.
-Speaking of calcium, check out these 20 Best Calcium-Rich Foods That Aren't Dairy for when you want to switch things up and get out of the dairy aisle.

 Eat This!: Old Chatham Black Sheep Yogurt Plain

 No thickeners or stabilizers are used to make this tasty sheep yogurt.
 We suggest plain so that you can cook with it!
 Replace a recipe that has 1 cup of butter with ¼ cup of plain Black Sheep Yogurt.